 The following are iOS 5 Beta 4 Features

 - File names in iCloud Storage are case-sensitive.
 (Also if you’re using Beta version then it is advised not to store critical data on iCloud because it might get purged before Gold release.)

-- Documents / Data can now be selected to sync with iCloud account.
+- Documents / Data can now be selected to sync with an iCloud account.

-- Option to disable iCloud Sync via cellular network to save cost especially if roaming.
+- Option to disable iCloud Sync via a cellular network to save cost especially if roaming.

 - Wireless sync on Windows, in-app and website videos works on AirPlay (This was mentioned above before but works now)

 The following are iOS 5 Beta 5 Features

 - Hearing Aid Mode: Under Accessibility settings for better audio output for every function that takes place on the phone.